Application to the Master of Occupational Therapy Program

 - TOEFL Test if English is not an applicant's first language.
 The test must be taken early enough so that the Department of Occupational and Recreational Therapies receives the scores by the application deadline.
 You can view score requirements at prerequisite courses under required tests.

-- Application to OTCAS must be received and marked as complete in OTCAS by midnight EST (that's 10:00 PM in Utah) on November 1.
+- Application to OTCAS must be received and marked as complete in OTCAS by midnight EST (10:00 PM in Utah) on October 1.
 Verification is not required by this date.
 A complete application in OTCAS is a submitted application, fees paid and receipt of all university transcripts.
 Applications not marked as complete by OTCAS by the deadline date will not be considered.
 Start your application early to ensure all components are received and complete in OTCAS by the deadline.
-To learn more about the OTCAS application process and to get started, please go to the OTCAS website.
+To learn more about the OTCAS application process and to get started, please visit the OTCAS website.

 - Official university transcripts submitted to OTCAS showing completed prerequisite coursework and courses in progress.
 Transcripts may take 3-4 weeks to deliver.
 Be sure to plan for this when submitting your application.
 If you need help with your OTCAS application, be sure to visit their instructions and FAQ page.
-If you pay for the Professional Transcript Entry (PTE), it may take 2 weeks to process.
+We do not recommend using the Professional Transcript Entry (PTE).
+If you pay for the PTE, it may take 2 weeks to process.
 OTCAS will not process the PTE until the application has been submitted.

 - Three letters of reference electronically submitted to OTCAS through the application portal.
 Here is a sample of the online form.
-At least one (1) reference must be from an an occupational therapist with who you've done observation.
-The other references should come from an individual who knows the applicant professionally (employer, professor, etc.).
-The reference should not be a relative of the applicant.
+At least one (1) reference should be from someone who can speak to your clinical skills; an occupational therapist is preferred.
+References should come from individuals who know the applicant professionally (employer, professor, etc.).
+The reference may not be a relative of the applicant.
 Arrange for OTCAS to receive all of your references by the application deadline.
 The OTCAS application may be submitted without receipt of the reference.
 It is the responsibility of the applicant to ensure that all references have been received by the application deadline.

 - Applicants who have prerequisite courses in progress at the time of the application deadline will be required to enter grades fall courses grades into the OTCAS academic update in December/January and to send a official transcripts to OTCAS for grade verification and to list planned prerequisite courses for winter/spring (if any).
 The academic update opens in mid-December.
 The academic update must be submitted by January 1.